 It is the responsibility of the potential member to provide her own place to stay for recruitment.
 Panhellenic will not provide or assign anyone a place to stay.
-If you will be living in University Housing, you may move in at the time set by our housing office.
-Housing will contact you with your room assignments over the summer.
-If you have any questions for housing, you may direct them to the Housing Office at (334) 844-4580.
+If you will be living in University Housing, you may move in at the time set by University Housing.
+University Housing will contact you with your room assignments over the summer.
+If you have any questions, you should visit the University Housing website.

 If you’re going to live on campus, check out a few ways to make the most of your residence hall space here!

 Each Panhellenic sorority has a hall in a residence hall in The Village, Auburn University’s newest student housing.
 As a potential new member, you may not request to live on any of these halls because they are filled by the members of the sorority.
 You may stay wherever you have planned to live.
 The place that you live (whether on campus or off) will not affect the sorority you join.
 In fact, the sororities won’t even have access to your address until after bid distribution.
 As a first year member, you will not be asked to move from your place of residence into the residence hall at any time during your first year.
 However, spaces often open up on a sorority’s hall during Christmas break and first year members may be offered the opportunity to move up onto the hall for the remainder of the year.
 While this may appear as an option, it will not be a requirement for your first year.

 Each sorority has about 40 spaces on their hall that they fill with members.
 The units have up to four people in them, all with single bedrooms.
 Each unit has one or two bathrooms, a kitchenette, and a living space.
 In addition, there is a common area on the hall shared by the sorority members as well as an office and study room.
 The sorority halls are in the same building as the sorority’s chapter rooms, which have full kitchens, private restrooms, storage room, and an office.